ILostMyRumHam/Godot-notes/GDScript/GDScript_main/Functions - GDScript.md

 [[Calling a function - GDScript|Calling a function]] = giving the computer instructions to execute a function

+Some functions return values, some do not - functions that start with the term void do not return a value

+[[Functions that return a value - GDScript|Functions that return a value]] = Functions that make calculations and return a new value

 >To call a function in GDScript, you write its exact name followed by an open and closed parenthesis

 Creating a function is necessary to execute instructions in GDScript